thaoltfv/FDMS/ARCHITECTURE.md

 ### Workflow 1: Admin Creates a New Blueprint

 1. Admin defines a blueprint with fields (e.g., `full_name: TEXT`, `age: INT`) in the UI.
-2. Frontend sends the blueprint definition to the NestJS API (`POST /api/blueprints`).
+2. Frontend sends the blueprint definition to the Fastify API (`POST /api/blueprints`).
 3. The `SchemaManagerService` generates a `CREATE TABLE registration_documents (id SERIAL PRIMARY KEY, full_name TEXT, age INT, ...)` statement.
 4. The DDL is executed against the PostgreSQL database.
 5. The blueprint metadata is saved to the `blueprints` and `blueprint_fields` tables.